March 23rd - April 2nd, 2015

 - Local English-speaking naturalist guide (we pick the best!)

-- All park entrance fees and zip-lining fee
+- All park entrance fees, zip-lining fee and snorkel day

 - $100 prepaid credit per person at Bosque del Cabo